Daily Fish Oil May Protect Women From Alzheimer’s Disease

 Omega-3s may be even more important than we thought

 Omega-3s – the fatty acids found in certain fish, nuts and seeds – have long been lauded for their health benefits, from boosting brain function to reducing inflammation in the body.
-And now new research suggests the essential nutrient may also have the power to slow down the ageing process.
+Recent research suggests the essential nutrient may also have the power to slow down the ageing process, with the latest study showing it may be particularly beneficial for women, as it can potentially help prevent Alzheimer’s disease.

 Researchers found older people who took one gram of omega-3s every day had aged three months less than others on the trial, with the ageing rate determined using advanced biological tools called epigenetic clocks.
 Those who also exercised regularly and took vitamin D supplements showed even less signs of ageing.